Juvenile Arthritis and Depression

-Figures vary, but studies show that up to 15 percent of children with juvenile idiopathic arthritis (JIA) have clinical depression and another 20 percent or so may have “subclinical,” or lower-grade, mood problems.
+Figures vary, but studies show that up to 15 percent of children with juvenile idiopathic arthritis (JIA) have clinical depression and another 20% or so may have “subclinical,” or lower-grade, mood problems.

 “Something as simple as being able to run and play and blow off steam sometimes isn’t an option for kids with JA,” says Sandy Roland, PhD, director of psychology at Texas Scottish Rite Hospital for Children in Dallas.
 “Constant pain doesn’t help either, and there is a big correlation between chronic pain syndrome and depression in adults that’s also likely to exist in children.
 It’s a constant cycle – pain causes stress, which causes depression, which can worsen pain.”